 Ph.D. students must complete their preliminary exam within five years of passing their qualifying exam.

-The preliminary must be passed at least 9 months prior to the thesis defense.
+The preliminary exam must be passed at least 9 months prior to the thesis defense.

 A candidate for a doctoral degree who fails to take the final oral examination and deposit the dissertation within five years after passing the preliminary examination may be required to take another preliminary examination to be admitted to candidacy a second time.